-When I was younger, I read a lot of Jeffrey Deaver, but it's been quite a while since I'd picked up a psychotic thriller mostly because I have to prepare myself for reading about sociopaths such as Tilden and deranged plotlines such as No One will Hear Your Screams by Thomas O'Callaghan.
+I've read a lot of Jeffrey Deaver, but it's been quite a while since I'd picked up another psychotic thriller mostly because I have to prepare myself for reading about sociopaths such as Tilden and deranged plotlines such as No One will Hear Your Screams by Thomas O'Callaghan.

 The serial killer, Tilden, makes my blood boil!
 He struts around in Grateful Dead T-Shirts and describes acts that people think are in jest.